Dr. Johnson Ozgur

 How much does a filling cost in Toronto?

-Whether your tooth is cracked, decayed, or has worn out chewing surface, tooth fillings can repair the damage and restore function.
+Whether your tooth is cracked, decayed, or has a worn-out chewing surface, tooth fillings can repair the damage and restore function.
 But how much does a tooth filling cost in Toronto?

 What are tooth fillings?